johansan/obsidian-featured-image/README.md

 7. **YouTube Download Folder**
    - Default: `thumbnails`
    - Description: The folder where YouTube thumbnails will be downloaded and stored.
    - Usage: Set this to your preferred location for storing downloaded thumbnails.
+You can use subfolders like "resources/thumbnails" to keep your vault organized.

 8. **Image Extensions**
    - Default: `["png", "jpg", "jpeg", "gif", "webp"]`